ashish1500616/Design-Pattern-Practise/behavioral.Observer/README.md

 ## 1. Overview

-### What is Observer Pattern?
+### What is the Observer Pattern?

+The Observer pattern establishes a one-to-many dependency between objects.
+When the state of one object (the subject) changes, all its dependents (observers) are automatically notified and updated.
+This pattern is crucial for building decoupled systems where components can react to state changes without tightly binding to the source of those changes.

-The Observer pattern defines a one-to-many dependency between objects where a state change in one object automatically notifies and updates all its dependents.
-In our implementation, we demonstrate this through a job notification system where job seekers (observers) get notified about new job postings from an employment agency (subject).
+In this guide, we illustrate the Observer pattern through a job notification system.
+Here, an employment agency (the subject) notifies job seekers (observers) about new job postings.

-### Components
+### Key Components

-1. **Subject/Observable**
+1.  **Subject (Observable)**
-   - Maintains list of observers
+    *   Maintains a list of observers.
-   - Methods to attach/detach observers
+    *   Provides methods to attach and detach observers.
-   - Notifies observers of state changes
+    *   Notifies observers when a state change occurs.

 2.  **Observer**
-   - Defines updating interface
+    *   Defines an interface for receiving update notifications.
-   - Receives updates from subject
+    *   Receives updates from the subject.

 3.  **Concrete Subject**
-   - EmploymentAgency implementation
+    *   Implements the Subject interface.
-   - Manages observer list
+    *   Manages the list of observers.
-   - Sends notifications
+    *   Sends notifications to observers when its state changes.
+    *   Example: `EmploymentAgency`

 4.  **Concrete Observer**
-   - JobSeeker implementation
+    *   Implements the Observer interface.
-   - Receives and processes updates
+    *   Receives and processes updates from the subject.
+    *   Example: `JobSeeker`

+### Workflow

+1. Observers register with the Subject.
+2. The Subject's state changes.
+3. The Subject notifies all registered Observers.
+4. Each Observer updates its state accordingly.

 ### Correct Implementation vs. Violations